 During the Islamic Golden Age, mathematicians like Al-Khwarizmi made significant contributions to algebra, including the development of systematic methods for solving linear and quadratic equations.
 The term "algebra" itself is derived from the Arabic word al-jabr, meaning "reunion" or "rejoining."

 In the 16th century, Italian mathematicians like Cardano and Tartaglia discovered methods for solving cubic and quartic equations.
-However, it was later proven by Abel and Galois in the 19th century that there is no general algebraic formula for solving polynomial equations of degree five or higher.
+Even so, it was later proven by Abel and Galois in the 19th century that there is no general algebraic formula for solving polynomial equations of degree five or higher.
 This led to the development of numerical methods for approximating the zeros of these functions.

 The Fundamental Theorem of Algebra